 With Europe and other countries around the world still fighting COVID-19, this year GLOBSEC has decided to introduce a special three-stage concept for the 2020 Bratislava Forum.
 The international community, including Slovakia, will be engaged in debates addressing the most pressing challenges of the upcoming period that will take place over a span of a few months.
 The main topics of the conference will seek to answer questions such as what the world, the European Union, or the CEE region would look like in different areas once this crisis is over and what lessons should we learn from it.
 GLOBSEC perceives the current pandemic as a transformative crisis, which accelerates new trends and which will have major consequences for the global position of China, Europe, and the USA.

 The first stage kicking off in June will include an online brainstorming with global experts who will address future trends.
 The key takeaways will be proposed as specific recommendations for Central Europe.
-In August, in the second stage during a one-day virtual conference, participants will analyse these recommendations in more detail.
+In August, in the second stage during a three-day virtual conference, participants will analyse these recommendations in more detail.

 A sequence of events will climax in the final third stage in October with the so-called “GLOBSEC Week”, for which the two flagship events, GLOBSEC Bratislava Forum (7 and 8 October) and Tatra Summit (9 and 10 October) are planned.
 “Organizing both of our key conferences in one week will be a logistical challenge.
 However, we have made this decision with regard to the current situation and because the health and safety of our guests and partners is our number one priority, ” says Róbert Vass, President of GLOSBEC.
 “Despite the relaxation of measures in Slovakia and neighbouring countries, we must remain vigilant.
 At the same time, we believe that guests attending the conferences during the so-called “GLOBSEC Week”, will significantly support tourism in Slovakia, thus partly contributing to the revitalisation of our economy, “ adds Róbert Vass.